ekwoka/chungmin-portfolio/content/projects/cassia-banyan-tree-sokcho.md

 ![](/images/uploads/2022.01.28_lobby-updated.jpg)

-The rhythmic approach of arches and large windows of perfect scenic views of Sokcho, is The Harbour, a welcome experience like no others.
+The rhythmic approach of arches inspired by a seaside luring and large windows of perfect scenic views of Sokcho, is welcome experience like no others.
+With perfect ocean view, it offers tranquil sanctuary and pleasant place to enjoy time surrounded by nature.
+The materials used here are palisandro blue stone, timber floor, mirror stainless finish, colored glass, and textured finish with vivid accent color for lively ambience.
+The patterns are from the overall appreciation of nature's reflection at play, engages guest interaction during the stay.

 ![](/images/uploads/2022.01.20_banquet-hall_3.jpg)

-Gathering with people where the soft arch embraces the space

 ![](/images/uploads/2020.01.20_ballroom_.jpg)

-The ballroom with perfect ocean view is greeting guests under the rhythmic layered arch lines, inspired by a seaside luring.
-Like the waves gently crashing on the sand, rhythmical arch ceiling lines are blended with wall panel inspired by Sokcho mountain lines.